wentuoc/tp/docs/UserGuide.md

     /ing INGREDIENT_1_NAME[, INGREDIENT_2_NAME, ...]`.
   * For example, `select 1 /ing Chicken` means to filter Recipes List by all meals with the Chicken ingredient, and then selecting the first meal.

+The filtered mode has the same user input format conditions as the `filter` command simply by replacing `filter` with `select INDEX_NUMBER`.
+Refer to the **Take Note** section of the [filter](https://ay2425s2-cs2113-f14-4.github.io/tp/UserGuide.html#filtering-the-recipes-list-filter) command for more information.

 Syntax:
 ```